frsyuki/spread/README.md

                      +----+   +----+   +----+

   1. Application sends update or get request to a GW or DS.
 Any of GW or DS can respond to the requests.
-  2. GW or DS sends a query to MDS.
+  2. GW (or DS) sends a query to MDS.

 ## Control and Monitoring

 All data servers are registered on configuration server.
-Control and monitoring tools helps you to gather information from the data servers by taking server list from the configuration server.
+Control and monitoring tools deal with all data servers all together by changing settings on configuration server or taking server list from the configuration server.

                      (1)      (2)
        Administrator --> Tool --> CS